10 Top Macau Travel Tips

 No matter if you gamble or not, always get the free Player Card before eating in any hotel restaurant, since it gives you a 10% dining discount.

 Macau Travel Tips #5.
 Avoid Chinese Restaurants In The Casinos

 That doesn’t mean there aren’t a few exceptions, however.
-By all means, experience fine fusion French infused Chinese in the Eiffel Tower (La Chine), high quality Northeastern fare courtesy of Master Liu Guo Zhu (Golden Flower), out of this world Cantonese food, service and setting (Lai Heen), and some of the best dim sum in the world (8).
+By all means, experience the fine French infused Chinese in the Eiffel Tower (La Chine), high quality Northeastern fare courtesy of Master Liu Guo Zhu at Golden Flower, out of this world Cantonese food, service and setting at Lai Heen, and some of the best dim sum in the world (8).